suncoast-devs/handbook/lessons/cs-api-servers-crud/lecture.md

 {
 ```

-add this statement to let the `DatabaseContext` know we want to track `GameNight` in a `GameNights` table:
+Add this statement to let the `DatabaseContext` know we want to track `GameNight` in a `GameNights` table:

 ```csharp
 public partial class DatabaseContext : DbContext